soffes/redacted-i18n/Readme.markdown

 ## Contributing

-If you’d like to contribute a localization, thank you!❤️
+If you’d like to contribute a localization, thank you! ❤️

 There are a few types of files: `.strings`, `.txt`, and `.markdown`.
 For `.txt` and `.markdown`, translate the whole thing.